kalbergaria/GitRef/README.md

 To update a submodule with its latest commits, run `git submodule update --remote <submod name>` from outside the submodule's directory.
 While passing a submodule's name is optional, note that if a name is not provided all submodules within the repository will be updated.

 ## Working in a Submodule
-You may work in a submodule as you would work in a repository normally (i.e. add, commit, push, etc.) once you:

-1) Checkout a branch to work on
+You may work in a submodule as you would work in a repository normally (i.e. add, commit, push, etc.) once you **checkout a branch to work on**.

-*Note: If you would like to work in a branch that does not yet exist in the repo, refer to the *branching* section of [this guide](http://rogerdudler.github.io/git-guide/) to learn how to create a branch and push it to your remote repo (you may want to do this from a non-submodule version of the repo).*

-2) Set the upstream using a variation of the following command `git push --set-upstream <branch name>`

-*Note: Assuming you want to push local commits to the remote version of the branch you are working in, you can simply replace* *<branch name>* *in the previous command with the name or the branch you are working in.*
+*Note: If you would like to work in a branch that does not yet exist in the repo, refer to the *branching* section of [this guide](http://rogerdudler.github.io/git-guide/) to learn how to create a branch and push it to your remote repo.
+If you create the branch from within a submodule version of it, then you may have to set the upstream using a variation of the following command `git push --set-upstream <branch name>`.
+Assuming you want to push local commits to the remote version of the branch you are working in, you can simply replace* *<branch name>* *in the previous command with the name or the branch you are working in.*